-Hungary is a medium-sized country in the Carpathian basin, with ten million inhabitants.
+Hungary is a medium-sized country in the Carpathian basin, with almost ten million inhabitants.
 It has a statehood of more than a thousand and one hundred years, and is a member state of the European Union since 2004.

 The country has given the world many well-known inventors, scientists, explorers, composers and athletes.
 In addition, Hungary has more Nobel Prize winners per capita than any other nation.